-These two manuscripts were submitted to AGU's Geochemistry, Geophysics and Geosystems journal for consideration and have yet to undergo external peer review.
+The two manuscripts are undergoing external peer review.
 Together they outline the metrologic underpinning of the tracer calibration and the algorithm developed to combine the data and quantify the uncertainty for derived U-Pb dates.
 If you have any comments on the manuscripts please contact the corresponding authors.
 Check out the poster: A Traceability Schematic for the Calibration of (EARTHTIME) U-Pb Isotope Dilution Geochronology.

 Latest calibration of ET535 and ET2535 tracers

 You can download the Excel fil fith the latest tracer calibration here.
 If you are a Tripoli and Redux user, the latest tracer calibrations are automatically updated.

 How to qualify for an aliquot of EARTHTIME 205Pb-233U-235U tracer solution (EARTHTIME tracer #1)

 Demonstrate that you can calibrate your existing spike accurately with the ET and JMM gravimetric standards available from EARTHTIME.